M4rotte/docker-centreon/README.md

 ## What is done so far

 A central image with CLib, Broker, Engine, Connectors and Centreon Web.
 The setup (install.sh) is done during image creation but the Centreon configuration itself must be realized once the container is running.
-Having '/etc' being a Docker volume the configuration will persist across container restarts.
+Having '/etc' being a Docker volume makes the configuration persist across container restarts.

 Once the setup has took place, you must manually rename the '/centreon/www/install' directory (as '/centreon/www/install.done' for example) to prevent the installation to restart again and again.
 This may be a bug or a misconfiguration I made, I don’t know.